ChALkeR/notes/Lets-fix-Buffer-API.md

  13. **Why not make the API look like `Buffer.allocate(number, isSafe=true)` instead of introducing two separate methods?**

   The documentation on those methods should be separate, and it's very important.
-While `Buffer.safe(number)` could be documented as usually, `Buffer.unsafe(number)` documentation should describe all the dangers of using unitialized `Buffer`s.
+While `Buffer.safe(number)` could be documented as usually, `Buffer.unsafe(number)` documentation should describe all the dangers of using uninitialized `Buffer`s.

-  Also, that flag changes the behaviour of a function in an unobvious way (I have seen people failing to understand all implications of using unitialized buffers).
+  Also, that flag changes the behaviour of a function in an unobvious way (I have seen people failing to understand all implications of using uninitialized buffers).
 The names for these functions should better be self-describing.

   Merging two different methods with different behaviour into a one that changes it's behaviour depending on a flag isn't a good design move.